 Like any other cellulose fiber, ramie is biodegradable.
-Although it goes through some chemical processes, it will still completely break down into organic matter.
+Although it undergoes some chemical processes, it will still completely break into organic matter.
 Ramie’s degradability makes it more sustainable than other fibers that do not decompose because it does not break down into microscopic pollutants at the end of its life.

 When we consider its low elasticity and how it breaks when folded the same way over and over, its durability in clothing manufacture is questioned.
 This is because clothes go through a lot of strain from wearing, washing, and storage.
 Outside of blends, it would seem that ramie alone is not ideal for everyday clothing essentials like sustainable t-shirts as it would wear out quickly.

 - Natural resistance to pests and diseases: they can cultivate the ramie plant without harmful agricultural chemicals meant to promote healthy plant growth and protect yield.
 The plant is naturally resistant to bacteria, alkalis, and fungi.
 It will not succumb to organisms that cause plants to rot.

 - High tensile strength: ramie fiber has higher tensile strength than cotton and silk.
 So it is strong and durable, making it useful as a composite reinforcer.
 Research suggests that it is a greener construction choice than glass fiber.

 - Ages well: ramie fabric gets smoother and shinier after each wash, so you don't have to worry about fading quality.
 Even when you wash it with high-temperature water, it stays in shape and won’t shrink.